mdavids/rfc/content/draft-davids-forsalereg-12.md

 is insufficiently validated and sanitized, potentially enabling attacks such as XSS or SQL injection.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.
+Possible approaches include maintaining a list of validated URIs or applying other validation methods after parsing and before publishing.

 There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.
 Therefore, this method is best suited for use by professionals.